Nakul22/Sirius/Readme.md

 The instructions for the artifacts provided are divided into the following sections:

-1. Hardware - Provides the necessary files and instructions to design, optimize and fabricate the reconfigurable antenna and the envelope detector.
+1. [Hardware](#hardware) - Provides the necessary files and instructions to design, optimize and fabricate the reconfigurable antenna and the envelope detector.

-2. Software - Provides the scripts, datasets and pretrained models to evaluate the angle-of-arrival estimation performance of the system.
+2. [Software](#software) - Provides the scripts, datasets and pretrained models to evaluate the angle-of-arrival estimation performance of the system.

 # Hardware

 ## Hardware requirements

 The hardware setup requires various components and tools during the design and fabrication process.
-The table below lists the components/tools that we used for our prototype.
-The links are provided for reference only and the user can opt for any other component that is available to them.
+Below is a list of components and tools we used for our prototype.
+However, users can choose to use any other available components.

 | Component/Tool  | Link |
 | ------------- | ------------- |